sanhuezapablo/turtle_walker/README.md

 $ rosbag play walker.bag
 ```

-From here, you will see all recorded messages displayed on the terminal.
-To observe the changes in linear and angular velocity of the turtlebot run commands below in a new terminal.
+From here, you will see all info. of recorded messages displayed on the terminal.
+To observe the changes in linear and angular velocity of the turtlebot run commands below in a new terminal while playing the rosbag.

 ```
 $ rostopic echo /mobile_base/commands/velocity `